K-Karalius/Attendance/README.md

 ## Features
 * add/delete students and groups manually
 * upload/update students and groups from file
-* save chosen date attendance to the PDF file
+* save selected date attendance to the PDF

-*

 ## Technologies
 #### Project is created with: